first aid kit contents

 • Matches or lighters for safe fire-starting.

-• Lightweight plastic plates, cups, and utensils.
+• Lightweight plastic plates and cups

 How To Store Your Emergency Kit